zalbiraw/requesttemplate/readme.md

 # Request Template Plugin

-A Traefik plugin that transforms HTTP JSON request bodies using [jq](https://stedolan.github.io/jq/) filters.
+A Traefik plugin that transforms HTTP JSON request bodies using a [Go text/template](https://pkg.go.dev/text/template) filter.
 This allows you to flexibly modify, map, or validate incoming requests before they reach your backend service.

 ## Features
-- Apply one or more jq commands to the incoming JSON request body
+- Apply a Go text/template transformation to the incoming JSON request body
-- Chain transformations: output of one command feeds into the next
+- Easily map or rewrite fields before forwarding the request

 ## Installation & Enabling